British Traditional Wicca — Frequently Asked Questions

 - What is British Traditional Wicca?

-Alexandrians, Mohsians and (California) Central Valley Wicca are also British Traditionals.
+Alexandrians, Mohsians and Central Valley (of California) Wicca are also British Traditional Wiccans.

 - What is the difference between BTW and other people who call themselves Wiccan?